top of page

 This year’s ceremony held in Durham, NC will feature members of the Montford Point Marines, the first African Americans to serve in the United States Marine Corps.
 Trained between 1942 and 1949 in segregated facilities at Montford Point in Jacksonville, NC, more than 20,000 Black Marines paved the way for military integration and civil rights progress.
 Their presence at this year’s ceremony connects Juneteenth to another critical chapter in the Black American freedom story.

-The Durham County Sheriff’s Office Honor Guard will partner with Montford Point Marine representatives to raise the Juneteenth flag during the program.
+The Durham County Sheriff’s Office Honor Guard partnered with Montford Point Marine representatives to raise the Juneteenth flag during the program.

 For more information, visit: www.spectacularmag.com/juneteenth